ZephVanIterson/ZephVanIterson/README.md

 <h1 align="center">Hi, I'm Zeph 👋</h1>
-<h3 align="center">A fourth-year Computer Engineering student at Queen's University</h3>
+<h3 align="center">A Computer Engineer with a Bachelor's Degree from Queen's University</h3>

 <p align="center">
   Passionate about problem-solving, software development, and learning new technologies